The App That Does Nothing

 * * *

 Binky eviscerates meaning by design.
 Every bink on Binky is a labeled image, chosen randomly and generated endlessly.
 Liking a bink does nothing.
 Swiping or re-binking sends binks nowhere.
-The comments are the my favorite: A keyboard appears on which to type them, but each key-tap reveals a whole word in a pre-generated comment.
+The comments are my favorite: A keyboard appears on which to type them, but each key-tap reveals a whole word in a pre-generated comment.
 Words, tags, or emoji continue appending until I stop typing.
-“This looks amazing! #harlemshake #wordsToLiveBy #rofl,” or “I dunno, I like this but its problematic 😹😜😁👾😱🎃😣😡.”
+“This looks amazing! #harlemshake #wordsToLiveBy #rofl,” or “I dunno, I like this but it’s problematic 😹😜😁👾😱🎃😣😡.”

 Binky is a social network app with no network and no socializing.
 And yet, Binky is not just as satisfying as “real” social apps like Twitter or Instagram, but even more satisfying than those services.
-Its posts are innocuous, competent but aesthetically unambitious photos of ordinary things and people.
-Should binkers feel the urge to express disgust at Linus Paulding or Lederhosen, they can swipe left, and Bink accommodates without consequence.
+Its posts are innocuous: competent but aesthetically unambitious photos of ordinary things and people.
+Should binkers feel the urge to express disgust at Linus Paulding or Lederhosen, they can swipe left, and Binky accommodates without consequence.
 And the app doesn’t court obsession by counting followers or likes or re-binks.

 Dan Kurtz, the game developer and improv actor who created Binky, tells me that the idea for the app arose partly from his own feelings after reading through the current updates on Facebook or Twitter while waiting for a train.
 “I don’t even want that level of cognitive engagement with anything,” he explains, “but I feel like I ought to be looking at my phone, like it’s my default state of being.”
 Kurtz wondered what it would look like to boil down those services into their purest, most content-free form.
 This is what people really want from their smartphones.
 Not content in the sense of quips, photos, and videos, but content as the repetitive action of touching and tapping a glass rectangle with purpose and seeing it nod in response.